aress31/burpgpt/README.md

 - Integrates with `Burp Suite`, providing all native features for pre- and post-processing, including displaying analysis results directly within the Burp UI for efficient analysis.
 - Provides troubleshooting functionality via the native `Burp Event Log`, enabling users to quickly resolve communication issues with the `OpenAI API`.

+# Requirements:

+1. System Requirements:

+- Operating System: Compatible with `Linux`, `macOS`, and `Windows` operating systems.
+- Java Development Kit (JDK): `Version 11` or later.
+- Burp Suite Professional or Community Edition: `Version 2023.3.2` or later.

+> [!IMPORTANT]
+> Please note that using any version lower than 2023.3.2 may result in a [java.lang.NoSuchMethodError](https://forum.portswigger.net/thread/montoya-api-nosuchmethoderror-275048be).
+It is crucial to use the specified version or a more recent one to avoid this issue.

+2. Build Tool:

+- Gradle: `Version 6.9` or later (recommended).
+The [build.gradle](https://github.com/aress31/burpgpt/blob/main/lib/build.gradle) file is provided in the project repository.

+3. Environment Variables:

+- Set up the `JAVA_HOME` environment variable to point to the JDK installation directory.

+Please ensure that all system requirements, including a compatible version of `Burp Suite`, are met before building and running the project.
+Note that the project's external dependencies will be automatically managed and installed by `Gradle` during the build process.
+Adhering to the requirements will help avoid potential issues and reduce the need for opening new issues in the project repository.

 ## Installation

 ### 1. Compilation